Maximiliane-K/lyrical-pop-quiz/README.md

 - The logo features a casette with headphones and the games name *Lyrical Pop Quiz*.
 - It appears in bright colors to reflect the color-sheme of the application.
-- The logo was created using Canva.com.
+- The logo was created using [Canva](https://www.canva.com/).

 ### **Homepage**

 ![Home](documentation/screenshots/screenshot-home-page.png)

-- In the center top of the page you see the logo with the games name *lyrical Pop Quiz*.
+- In the center top of the page you see the logo with the games name *Lyrical Pop Quiz*.
 - The two main buttons *Start Game* and *How To Play* are for navigating through the application.
 - Clicking on *Start Game* will hide the landingpage section and show the username-form section.
 - Clicking on the *How To Play* button will open a new window with the rules to the game.